jometzg/openai_behind_apim/README.md

 The source code for the application is in this repo.
 It makes a simple chat completions call against Azure OpenAI via APIM.

-The configuration in an *.env* file needs to be done to reference the right Entra ID app registration and the APIM-hosted API.
+The configuration in an *.env* file needs to be amended to reference the right Entra ID app registration and the APIM-hosted API.
+See below

 ```
 AZURE_TENANT_ID=YOUR_TENANT_ID